Shakereh Khaleeli: Trial and sentence

 The case was first brought to trial in late 1997.
 On 21 May 2005, the Civil and Sessions Judge B.S.
 Totad sentenced Swami to capital punishment by hanging.
-Shradhananda reportedly betrayed no emotions as he stood in the dock.
+Shradhananda reportedly portrayed no emotions as he stood in the dock.
 The order read: "From the facts and circumstances of the case, it is clear that the said murder has created such a fear in the minds of the family and in the community to live peacefully in society.
 There are no mitigating circumstances or factors to award a lesser punishment ... having regard to the nature of the methodology in committing the murder for gain, it is a fit case for capital punishment."
 The judge directed the jail authorities not to execute the death sentence until they received confirmation from the high court.

 On 12 September 2005 in the high court, a two-bench judge composed of Justices S.R.
 Bannurmath and A.C.
 Kabbin confirmed the death sentence.
 Terming it the "rarest of rare cases" in their order, the division bench stated: "The accused had murdered his wife in a diabolical and a well-planned scheme.
 As such, the death penalty imposed on him is liable to be confirmed.
 Anything less than a penalty of greatest severity for any serious crime is thought to be a measure of tolerance that is unwarranted and unwise.
 The sessions court is justified in awarding death penalty to the accused."